-The odds are good that at some point during the year you will feel REALLY sick over the weekend or at night when the Laurie Hamre Center for Health & Wellness is closed.
-Who can you call to get some advice and help you determine if you need to be seen by a doctor?
+The odds are good that at some point during the year, you will feel REALLY sick over the weekend or at night when the Laurie Hamre Center for Health & Wellness is closed.
+Who can you call to get some advice on determining if you need to be seen by a doctor?
 Where can you go to be seen outside of an emergency room?
-Where is an emergency room?
+Where is the emergency room?

-First determine - "how urgent is it?"
-Most of the time, symptoms indicate that you can probably wait until a provider is open or go to urgent care (or clinic) and you will not need to go to the Emergency Room (ER).
+First, determine - "how urgent is it?"
+Most of the time, symptoms indicate that you can probably wait until an off-campus provider is available or go to urgent care (or clinic) without visiting the Emergency Room (ER).
 While the ER is the place to go for life-threatening emergencies or middle of the night urgent situations, students are encouraged to consider other options first.
 A visit to an ER for non-urgent situations can translate into many hours in the waiting room and hundreds if not thousands of dollars.